mglsj/simple-ncert/src/content/docs/class 12/Computer Science/Chapter 2.md

     x = P.read()
 ```

+### Question 6

-6. Write a command(s) to write the following lines to the text file named
+Write a command(s) to write the following lines to the text file named
 `hello.txt`.
 Assume that the file is opened in append mode.

 ```txt
 Welcome my class